Torah Portion: Genesis 6:9–11:32

 New Testament: Acts 7:2-3, John 8:28-59, Jude 1:1-8, James 1:2-6

-Returning to our quest to understand what caused God to passionately pursue Abraham Continue reading Vayera [ and He Appeared] 2015
+Returning to our quest to understand what caused God to passionately pursue Abraham.
+Thus far, we note the following: Continue reading Vayera [ and He Appeared] 2015

 Torah Portion: Genesis 12:1 through 17:27